davidinfosec/Domain-Name-Ninja/README.md

 This is David's Domain Finder with a fresh coat of paint.
 Now accepting arguments and ultimately streamlining the process.
 Read through the pictures to understand how it works, and streamline your domain hand-registrations.
 Let Domain Name Ninja do the heavy lifting.

+## Getting Started
+1. If you haven't already installed Python, please download and install it from the official Python website (https://www.python.org) based on your operating system.
+2. Clone the repository or download the .zip file from the GitHub repository containing the Domain Name Ninja application.
+3. Extract the contents of the downloaded .zip file to a location of your choice on your computer.
+4. Open the extracted folder named "Domain-Name-Ninja-main."
+5. Take note of the file path of the extracted folder.
+For example, on Windows, the file path might look like "C:\Users<username><somelocation>\Domain-Name-Ninja-main"
+6. Open a terminal or command prompt instance on your computer.
+7. Change your current directory to the location of the extracted folder using the "cd" command.
+For instance, if the file path is "C:\Users<username><somelocation>\Domain-Name-Ninja-main", you would enter the following command:
+  ``cd C:\Users\<username>\<somelocation>\Domain-Name-Ninja-main\``

+8. Once you are in the correct directory, run the program by executing the command:
+  ``python dnn.py``

+By following these instructions, you should be able to run the Domain Name Ninja application successfully.

 ## Usage

 The script dnn.py can be run from the command line by calling python dnn.py with the following optional arguments: